14 Feb 2022

 Dive #11 – ‘Au ‘Au Crater

-This is one of my favorite sites- it’s a drift along a wall with so many little nooks and crannies to investigate, it’s almost hard to decide where to look.
+This is one of my favorite sites- it’s a drift along a wall with so many little nooks and crannies to investigate, it’s hard to decide where to look.
 You can go as deep or as shallow as you want and sometimes big stuff cruises through.

 Gold lace nudibranch / Halgerda terramtuentis: